Compute Power & Storage are the two most basic services provided by all cloud providers.

 Below are major cloud concepts in Azure or any other cloud platform.

-Scalability is the ability of a system to scale to support desired workload.
+Scalability is the ability of a system to scale to support the desired workload.

 Scaling is the process of of allocating (adding) and deallocating (removing) resources to support desired workload.